react-navigation/react-navigation.github.io/docs/stack-navigator.md

 ## Animations

 Stack Navigator exposes various options to configure the transition animation when a screen is added or removed.
-These transition animations can be customize on a per-screen basis by specifying the options in the `options` prop for each screen.
+These transition animations can be customized on a per-screen basis by specifying the options in the `options` prop for each screen.

 - `gestureDirection` - The direction of swipe gestures, `horizontal`, `vertical` or `vertical-inverted`.
 - `transitionSpec` - An object which specifies the animation type (`timing` or `spring`) and their options (such as `duration` for `timing`).
 It takes 2 properties: